-Table 1.Percentage of additional advertised properties potentially suitable for low income households exposing themselves to rental stress
+Table 1.
+Percentage of additional advertised properties potentially suitable for low income households exposing themselves to rental stress

-- Exposing themselves to rental stress (i.e. spending between 30 and 45% of household income on rent) opened up the potential number of suitable rental properties across the state by an average of 19% for households relying on income support payments and 20% for those relying on the minimum wage. - The expansion of property choice was larger for some households.
-Across the state, the largest expansion of affordable and available properties was for single working adults on the minimum wage and for older couples on the Aged Pension, with an additional third or more of the state's advertised private rental properties became potentially suitable for them. - Other households had expanded markets in specific regions.
-In the north and north west, this was single parents receiving Parenting Payment with 1 young child; in the north, job seeking couples with young children; and in the south, minimum wage earning single parents with 1 child and minimum wage earning couples with children where one adult is working
+- Exposing themselves to rental stress (i.e. spending between 30 and 45% of household income on rent) opened up the potential number of suitable rental properties in the north of the state by an average of 21% for low income households.
+But the expansion was larger for some households than others. - The largest expansion of affordable and available properties for those households exposing themselves to rental stress was for single working adults on the minimum wage, single parents with one young child and older couples.
+For those households, an additional third or more of northern Tasmania's advertised private rental properties became potentially suitable for them.